markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 >
 > If each developer created their own branch to make updates and edits to the code, they would not step on each other's toes and GitHub would have a much easier time figuring out which code belonged where when it came to getting that code live.

 Let's go ahead and create a new branch for the issue pertaining to setting up Flexbox.
-What we want to do here is make a new branch with the code that is currently in `staging`.
-To do that, we should double check that we are in fact in the `staging` branch.
+What we want to do here is make a new branch with the code that is currently in `development`.
+To do that, we should double check that we are in fact in the `development` branch.
 There are two ways to do this from the command line:

 - **`git branch`**: Print out all branches on the local machine.
 Use the `Q` key to quit that menu.